eouia/MMM-Tools/README.md

   STORAGE_USED_PERCENT : "The storage is used over %VAL% percent", MEMORY_USED_PERCENT : "The memory is used over %VAL% percent", }

+//%VAL% will be replace with current value of system.
 ```
+> It's better to use with `noChimeOnSay: true` of MMM-AssistantMk2

 ## Install